 All of our loose leaf Kenyan tea is grown in rich, volcanic soil, found at the highest point in the Mt.
 Kenya highlands.
 Our premium loose leaf tea is carefully picked and hand rolled by KTDA certified tea farmers and meticulously processed in the Kangaita tea factory on Mt.
 Kenya.

-We roast our Specialty Grade coffee at our shop in Corinth Texas.
-We are also one of the first craft coffee roaster to use solar power.
-We are also the first coffee roaster to use a solar powered electric car as an energy source for our small-batch coffee roaster.
+We roast our Specialty Grade coffee at our nano roastery in Corinth Texas.
+We are also one of the first craft coffee roaster to use solar power to power our one-of-a-kind nano roasters.
+We are also the first coffee roaster to use a solar powered electric car as an energy source for our small-batch coffee roasters.

-You can pick-up a jar of our coffee at: Liberation Coffee, Cupboard Natural Food store in Denton, or at the Denton Community Market every Saturday from: April through November.
-You can also order here, or via: Amazon.com, Facebook.com, UberEATS, or Offthefarmfood.com.
+You can pick-up a jar of our coffee at: the Juice Lab, Java Rocket, Natural Grocers, Recycled Books, 940s in Denton, Circle N Dairy, Coyote Ridge Golf Club/Grill 19, The London Baker in Lewisville or at the Denton Community Market on Tuesday, Thursday and Saturday thru the end of November.
+You can also order here, or via: Amazon.com, Facebook.com, UberEATS, DoorDash, Grub Hub and Offthefarmfood.com.